 Zoom on the Dewalt DXGNR6500

-In a nutshell, the Dewalt DXGNR6500 is a portable generator mostly geared towards:
+In a few words, the Dewalt DXGNR6500 is a portable generator perfectly suited for:

 • Food van owners who know that just a short power outage could lose them hundreds of dollars